You train hard, but muscle growth takes time—and the right strategy.

 According to the National Institutes for Health, the average American needs about 0.36 grams of protein per pound of bodyweight per day.
 Depending on your body and individual needs, you can increase that to between 1 and 1.5 grams of protein per pound per day in order to put on and maintain muscle mass.

 Another good rule of thumb is to consume about 30-35% of your daily calories in the form of protein, so you can take advantage of protein synthesis and bulk up.
-Include extra protein in your diet from clean sources, including whey powder, which is metabolized quickly by the body, or casein protein, which is metabolized more slowly.
+Include extra protein in your diet from clean sources, including whey powder, which is metabolized quickly by the body.

 When you're on the go and ready to hit the gym, a shake with 20 to 30 grams of protein is more than enough to fuel your workout and help you minimize muscle soreness once you're done shredding leg day.
 If you consume more, you likely won't harm your body, but your body won't be any more effective at synthesizing protein, either.
 (More protein doesn't always equal more muscle mass!)